yaronf/bibtex2rfc/README.md

 The code has been tested with both version 1 and 2 of xml2rfc.

+> :warning: **Obsolete**: the `python-bibtex` dependency is no longer available on Ubuntu 20.10 and is itself stuck on Python 2.7.
+The code needs to be rewritten, possibly with [BibTexParser](https://github.com/sciunto-org/python-bibtexparser).

 ## Prerequisites

 Install the python-bibtex package.
 On Ubuntu: